All about IUJ

 Working in the community is not likely, except for teaching English, or other languages.
 IUJ does not facilitate this.

 Accompanying spouses should not expect to work.
 Getting a work permit on a Spouse Visa is possible, but should not be the reason the spouse is coming – supporting the student is why those on Spouse Visas of a Student should be coming to the area..
-Plus there is a langauge barrier when working off campus.
+Plus there is a language barrier and transportation issue when working off campus.
 On-campus employment for spouses is not available.

 Please note: Some scholarships do not allow students to work including: JICA, ADB, IMF, World Bank.
 Check your scholarship rules and follow them closely.